t-mullen/simple-signal/README.md

 The server uses an existing **socket.io** instance.

-Let's connect each peer to the last peer that connected.
+Let's connect each client to the last client that connected.

 ```javascript
 var signalServer = require('simple-signal-server')(io)